llpeterson/direct/ethernet.md

 Interestingly, modern Ethernet links are now largely point to point;
 that is, they connect one host to an Ethernet *switch*, or they interconnect switches.
-Hence, "multiple access" techniques are not used much in today's Ethernets.
-At the same time, wireless networks have become enormously popular, so the multiple access technologies that started in Aloha are today again mostly used in wireless networks such as 802.11 (Wi-Fi) networks.
-These networks will be discussed in a later section.
+As a consequence, the "multiple access" algorithm is not used much in today's wired Ethernets, but it is now used in wireless networks, such as 802.11 networks (also known as Wi-Fi).
+Due to the enormous influence of classic Ethernet, we chose to describe the algorithm here, and then explain how it has been adapted to Wi-Fi in the next section.

-We will discuss Ethernet switches in the next chapter.
+We will also discuss Ethernet switches elsewhere.
 For now, we'll focus on how a single Ethernet link works.
 And even though multi-access Ethernet is becoming a bit of a historical curiosity, the principles of multi-access networks continue to be important enough to warrant some further discussion, which we provide below.